 - Developing better and sustainable interventions.

-- Disseminating through collaboration, presentation, publication, teaching, technological advances, and community outreach findings that promote a better understanding of depression, psychotherapy, and the impact of psychosocial factors on illness and recovery.
+- Disseminating knowledge through patient care, collaboration, presentation, publication, teaching, technological advances, and community outreach.
+Through dissemination we aim to promote a better understanding of the impact of psychosocial factors on health, illness, and recovery, particularly in the context of depression and evidence-based psychotherapy,

-- In short, we evaluate the role of psychosocial (i.e., psychological, attitudinal, social, and interpersonal) factors and interventions on the course of depression.
+In short, we evaluate the role of psychosocial factors and interventions on the course of health in mood and related disorders.

-Our goal is to create new knowledge and treatments that will help to reduce the suffering of those with depression using psychological interventions (such as cognitive behavioral therapy and new technologies) for preventing relapses and recurrence, and ultimately, through interdisciplinary collaboration, produce a cure.
-While we join the field in searching for a cure for mood disorders, we aim to develop new strategies to replace vulnerability with resilience.
+Our goal is to create and disseminate new knowledge and treatments that will help to reduce the suffering and promote health using psychological interventions (such as cognitive behavioral therapy and new technologies for preventing onset, relapse, and recurrence).
+Ultimately, through interdisciplinary collaboration, we strive to be a part of research and patient care, which produces cures.
+While we join the field in searching for cures for mood and related disorders, we aim to develop new strategies to replace vulnerability with resilience.

-The interdisciplinary team is both international and far-reaching, consisting of investigators from UT Southwestern and beyond.
-There are many opportunities for colleagues and trainees to participate in understanding how psychosocial factors have influenced the course of illness for our large and unique samples of patients.
+The interdisciplinary team includes investigators from the University of Texas Southwestern Medical Center and beyond.
+There are opportunities for colleagues and trainees to participate in understanding how psychosocial factors influence health and the course of illness for our large and unique samples of patients.